Huo Yi: Service in the South

-According to the Huayang Guo Zhi, Yan Yu (閻宇) of Nan commandery (南郡) was put in charge of governing the south after Zhang Biao's death during Shu Han early Jingyao (景耀; 258–261).
-To help him, Huo Yi born from the same commandery as Yan Yu served under him as his deputy.
-As his assistant, Huo Yi demonstrated exceptional aptitude therefore he succeeded Yan Yu in 263 as General Who Diriges The Army (監軍) and General Who Stabilises the South (安南將軍).
+Formerly, Huo Yi was a subordinate of Yan Yu (閻宇), born from the same Nan commandery as him.
+As Yan Yu succeeded Zhang Biao as Area Commander of Laixiang (庲降都督).
+To help him, Huo Yi served under him as his deputy.
+As his assistant, Huo Yi demonstrated exceptional aptitude therefore he would succeed Yan Yu as General Who Stabilises the South (安南將軍).

+In 257, Yan Yu led troops to assist Shi Ji in case of internal problem in Wu.
+The following year, Yan Yu was reassigned as Area Commander of Badong (巴東都督) near the Wu–Shu border.
+Although not recorded to have succeeded or appointed by the Shu Han court as Area Commander of Laixiang (庲降都督).
+Huo Yi was the highest authority in the region.
 During his tenure, Huo Yi worked to pacify foreign customs, promoted fair legislation and educated the common people.
-Soon the region was prosperous and the resources whether they were rare or common became plentiful.
-The foreigners and Han citizens safe from danger.
-When the Jin dynasty succeeded Shu Han, Huo Yi was confirmed in his position.
-At the same time, the province of Jiaozhi was not yet conquered however Huo Yi received the rank of Inspector of Jiaozhi Province (交州刺史) to administrate it from afar and could nominate and appoint his own chief officials.
+Under his rule, minor and severe offenses were resolved with according sanctions, the foreigners and Han citizens safe from danger.

-At the end of the year 263, the state of Cao Wei launched a campaign against Shu with the aim of vanquishing its rival state.
-Huo Yi along with the newly appointed commander of the Badong Commandery (巴東郡) Luo Xian did well in keeping order in their respective regions and led their officials to yield when they learned that Liu Shan surrender.
-Thanks to this reasonable conduct, both of them remained in their previous positions and received gifts and high praises from the capital.
+At the end of the year 263, the state of Cao Wei launched a campaign against Shu.
+Huo Yi recently promoted as General Who Stabilises the South (安南將軍) along with the Commander (領軍) of the Badong Commandery (巴東郡) Luo Xian managed to keep their respective regions secure during those turbulent times and led their officials to yield when they learned that Liu Shan surrendered.
+Due to their reasonable conduct, both of them remained in their previous positions and received gifts and high praises from the capital.

-When Huo Yi received news of the invasion, he wanted to lead troops from Nanzhong to assist in the defence of the Shu capital Chengdu, but Liu Shan already made his mind and rejected Huo Yi's suggestion then surrendered to the Wei general Deng Ai, bringing an end to the Shu regime.
-Huo Yi donned mourning garments and lamented greatly the fall of Shu for three days, after which his subordinates urged him to follow in his lord's footsteps by surrendering to Wei as well.
+Previously, when he received news of the invasion, Huo Yi wanted to lead troops from Nanzhong to assist in the defence of the Shu capital Chengdu, but as Liu Shan already decided the arrangements for the defence of the city, he rejected Huo Yi's offer.
+Thereafter, as Chengdu could not be defended, Liu Shan surrendered to the Wei general Deng Ai, bringing an end to the Shu regime.
+When he learned of the fall of Shu, Huo Yi wore mourning garments and lamented greatly for three days, after which his subordinates urged him to follow in his lord's footsteps by surrendering to Wei as well.
 Huo Yi refused to surrender and stated that he would fight to the death unless he was assured that Liu Shan was safe and was treated well after submitting to Wei.